Why does Riveters Collective make endorsements?

 In which races does Riveters Collective make endorsements?

 - RC endorses in local races, from school board up to state legislators.
 We focus primarily on races in Whatcom County and Bellingham, but will endorse in smaller cities and Skagit and San Juan counties as our endorsement committee capacity allows.

 How are members of the endorsement committee selected?

-- We posted the web-form application for the committee to our Facebook group and page, sent to our email list, tweeted and instagrammed.
+- We post an application form for the committee to our Facebook group and page, send to our email list, post on Twitter and Instagram.

 - Qualifications for committee members:

 -Live in Whatcom, Skagit, or San Juan county.